Starlink RV and Portability Plans DISCONTINUED

 The ability to have prioritized service is the biggest advantage of Residential Portability over Starlink RV.
 Now some people will argue that Residential with Portability will always have prioritized service over Starlink RV but this notion is heavily debated and is not clearly defined by Starlink.

 Starlink Residential with Portability is the best option for those that will be using the service year round.
+If you’re not using it year-round Starlink RV for home use is a good option as you’ll be able to pause service if needed.

 - Prioritized service